 Lawd, that thing hurts when you step on it and it’s nasty, y’all, just nasty.

 There is a lot of talk from experts about focusing your blog.
 They will warn (fear) you that you need focus.
 Others will instruct (fear) you that going off script will confuse then lose countless readers which, in turn, will cause your placement in search to tumble.

 I suppose that’s all well and good if you are all about monetization, which, let’s face it, is more about the writer than the reader.
 But if you love to write for the sake of the sound the keypad makes as your fingers attempt to keep up with the thoughts trickling down into them, worrying about what you “should” do will always take away from what you intend to do.
 For me, what I intend to do is write.

 What does this mean for this blog?
 This website, even?
 It means it’s gonna look a whole lot more like someone living authentically and less like the desert it’s become.
-And what I have up my sleeve to pour onto the page is going to make some uncomfortable.
-(I’ve already done a test drive on my YouTube channel proving this theory. *eyeroll* Keep reading to understand.)
+And what I have up my sleeve to pour onto the page is going to be a bit different.

 As with “Asperger’s in Pink,” the goal is to be real, with the aim of helping others along the path, no matter the subject.
 This means getting uncomfortable sometimes.
 Other times, it means being sufficiently comfortable in our own skin that we can laugh at ourselves.
 It means talking about growth and what that entails, from conversations about protecting ourselves in and from environments that overload us, to little things like finding a robin’s little blue egg along the way.